Economics Degree

 What are the entry requirements for studying economics in Canada?

 The specific requirements for studying economics in Canada depend on the level of education you are applying for.
-Generally, for undergraduate courses, a high school certificate is needed, and for graduate courses, a bachelor's degree in the subject is required.
+Generally, a high school certificate is needed for undergraduate courses, and a bachelor's degree in the subject is required for graduate courses.
 Apart from this, English or French language proficiency is also needed.

 What are the career prospects after completing an economics course in Canada?

-Completing an economics course in Canada opens doors to several promising career prospects, and graduates can become economists, financial analysts, policy analysts, consultants, or professors.
-They usually get the opportunity to work in government agencies, financial institutions, consulting firms, academia, and various other industries.
+Completing an economics course in Canada opens doors to several promising career prospects.
+Graduates can become economists, financial analysts, policy analysts, consultants, or professors.
+They usually get to work in government agencies, financial institutions, consulting firms, academia, and various other industries.

 Increase your chances of success when applying